Winter Swimming

 Know Your Limits:

 Firstly, remember that you really only need to be in the water for about 3 minutes to gain the proven health benefits… (roughly the time it takes your body to overcome the cold-water shock) so don’t feel you need to swim longer just because you see experienced winter swimmers staying in for silly amounts of time.
 Also, stick to your depth.
 There is no harm in just swimming parallel to the shoreline… that way you can quickly run back to your changing area if needed.
 If you are new to winter swimming then just try a few minutes on your first go.... and see how you feel afterwards.
 Just don't over do it.... it takes many swims to acclimatise.
 If you suddenly feel warm while in the water then you need to get out straight away.....
-You really shouldn't be in the water for any more than 15 minutes even after doing it on many occasions without a safety team to support you.
+In all seriousness you do really need to limit exposure and exit before significant loss of motor function or shivering.
+You really shouldn't be in the water for any great length of time, even after doing it on many occasions, without a safety team to support you.

 Don't Panic: